-- a) Traffic law enforcement officer shall not solicit or accept any gifts or gratuities; - b) Traffic law enforcement officer must immediately report to the chief traffic officer or a supervisor, any solicitation or acceptance of gifts, gratuities, or bribes by other Traffic law enforcement officer of the traffic law enforcement authority; and c) An officer shall recuse himself/herself from any official action or decision-making process which may result in improper personal gain, and this must be properly declared by the employee.
+- a) Employees shall not solicit or accept any gifts or gratuities. - b) Employees must immediately report to the chief traffic officer or a supervisor, any solicitation or acceptance of gifts, gratuities, or bribes by other employees of the traffic law enforcement authority. - c) An officer shall recuse himself/herself from any official action or decision-making process which may result in improper personal gain, and this must be properly declared by the employee.